-Whenever I eat squash as a side with a meal, I always save it for last.
-To me, it’s like dessert and I prefer to savor each and every buttery bite (because you have to put butter on squash…come on!).
-Sometimes, I like it simple with only grass-fed butter and sea salt, but other times I like to add cinnamon and nutmeg, and maybe even a drizzle of raw honey if I’m feeling indulgent.
-This time, I decided to change it up a bit and add curry, cinnamon and more fat…both grass-fed butter and almond butter alike.
-The almond butter gets all melty and gooey, and is like heaven with the squash, butter and spices.
+Whenever I eat squash with a meal, I always save it for last.
+To me, it’s like dessert and I prefer to savor each and every bite.
+This curried acorn squash with almond butter is no exception.
+The almond butter gets all melty and gooey, and it’s like heaven with the squash, butter and spices.
 Now, it’s really like dessert!

 - 1 acorn squash, cut in half and seeds scooped out